gatling/gatling/src/docs/content/reference/extensions/build-tools/gradle-plugin.md

 #### Deploying on Gatling Enterprise Cloud

-With `GatlingEnterpriseDeploy` command, you can:
+With `gatlingEnterpriseDeploy` command, you can:
 - Create, update and upload packages
 - Create and update simulations